Category: UX advice / Research articles

 I’m now a firm believer that time in small/medium companies is better spent running user tests than A/B tests.
 Even when I was running A/B tests, most of my ideas for what to test were coming from user testing.

 They’re such rich sources of data on what users actually do and think when using your product that you can’t get any other way.
-At best, even a well-run user test tells you something about a single page or a single element.
+At best, even a well-run A/B test just tells you something about a single page or a single element.
 Meanwhile a well-run user test can tell you about the whole flow of a site and what people think of lots of different elements.

 Qualitative evidence like user testing obviously doesn’t have the pressures of reaching the high levels of statistical rigour of quantitative testing.
-However if five people are saying they can’t find your search box then you don’t need statistical significance to know something needs to change.
+However if five people are saying they can’t find your search field then you don’t need statistical significance to know something needs to change.
 The power of watching users struggle or give up tells you much more than any numbers can.
 And you only need to see a user discover a bug once to know that it needs fixing.

 If you’re in the early days of a business or have a small amount of traffic then a programme of user testing will help you shape your offering and give your customers what they want, quicker and easier than A/B tests can.
 With remote user testing anyone can feasibly be running user tests for a day every two weeks, potentially after each major release.
 You’ll have lots of rich ideas for what to change and knowledge as to why you should be changing them.

 I’m not saying A/B testing can’t work.
 A considered and targeted programme run by a data scientist who understands statistics on a site with lots of traffic is likely to be an important part of any major business.
-If your business doesn’t fall into that category then you should put your efforts elsewhere.
+However if your business doesn’t fall into that category then you should put your efforts elsewhere.

 Next time you see one of those start-up blog posts claiming they just increased sign-ups by 50% by testing one simple change, then be very suspicious.
 If they don’t publish their results and tell you how much traffic they had, then you can probably ignore it.
 Many A/B test result claims are too good to be true.